MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/UnitedStates/how-to-set-up-use-tax-and-purchase-tax.md

 ---
-    title: How to Set Up Use Tax and Purchase Tax
+    title: Dynamics Nav - How to Set Up Use Tax and Purchase Tax
     description: Sales tax includes taxes that companies pay for using items